cheriejw/TutorialProjects/CSSOAPAPI/README.md

 - Checkout browser's developer tools to view HTTP traffic.
     *This part wasn't mandatory, but good to help understand a bit more if you havent already.
 Could see the request and response headers to see what was sent and what was recieved, did not go into this too much.
-They also recommended Fiddler for debugging.*
+Also noted that it is browser functionality to serialize data to json?
+Recommended Fiddler for debugging, another day.*

 *The file structure/organization and naming conventions are all just seem to be strong recommendations.
 Interesting to see all of the recommended optional coding styles, though I don't fully understand the reasoning for all of it yet due to lack of experience*